mickley/EMU/Documentation/Computer setup.md

 ## Setting up ESPlorer

-Open ESPlorer, and click on the Settings tab, where we'll make some changes
+Open ESPlorer, and click on the Settings tab, where we'll make some changes (Example screenshot below):

 * Uncheck AutoSave file to disk before save to ESP
 * Uncheck AutoSave file to ESP after save to disk